JuliaStats/Distributions.jl/doc/source/univariate.rst

     BetaPrime(a, b)    # Beta prime distribution with shape parameters a and b

+.. _cauchy:

 Cauchy Distribution
 ~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Cauchy distribution* with location μ and scale θ is:
+The probability density function of a `Cauchy distribution <http://en.wikipedia.org/wiki/Cauchy_distribution>`_ with location μ and scale θ is:

 .. math::